biell/alti-server/README.md

     or *normal* (at the normal, map defined start).
     If users get into a bind, they can use `/sz start` to spawn in the normal location.

+  * **/set changePlane [0|1]**<br>
+    Enable (1, the default) or disable (0) the ability for players to use the `/changePlane` and `/cp` commands to respawn in their current location with a different plane.
+This feature is mainly for coop maps, but can be used (and abused) on all game types.
+Players will not record a death for their action, and they will be able to respawn at the same place they were when they ran the `/changePlane` command.

   * **/set maxPlayers [#]**<br>
     Set the maximum number of players who can spawn simultaneously on the